-Table 18: Results for Performance Governor
+Table 33: Results for Performance Governor

 5.2.
-Memory Bandwidth & Latencies
+Memory Bandwidth and Latencies

 The test was carried out using the tiny utility membench which tries to measure the maximum bandwidth of sequential memory accesses and the latency of random memory accesses.
-Bandwidth is measured by running different assembly code for the aligned memory blocks and attempting different prefetch strategies.
+Bandwidth is measured by running different assembly codes for the aligned memory blocks and attempting different prefetch strategies.